miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 ![A screenshot of a computer Description automatically generated](03/media/Lab3-Ex6-step17.png)

-18. On the **Review** screen, verify that your problem report resembles, the image below:
+18. On the **Review** screen, verify that your Problem Report columns are mapped correctly.

 19. Select **Create.**